2600hz/monster-ui/docs/monster-ui/countrySelector().md

 * `"$target" is not a jQuery object`: `$target` is not a jQuery element
 * `"$target" is not a select input`: `$target` does not reference a `<select>` HTML element
-* `"selectedValues" is not a string nor an array`: `$target` is defined but not a string neither an array
+* `"args.selectedValues" is not a string nor an array`: `args.selectedValues` is defined but not a string neither an array
-* `"options" is not a plain object`: `options` is defined but not a plain object
+* `"args.options" is not a plain object`: `args.options` is defined but not a plain object

 ## Description
 This helper will transform a select input field into a list of selectable countries.
 It makes use of the [`monster.ui.chosen()`][monsterUiChosen] helper under the hood, to make it easier for the user to search and select countries.